-- Nomination Letter: In your nomination letter (approx. 300 words and as separate attachment), please explain why this student or group deserves this award.
+- Nomination Note (attachment or entry field): In your note (does not need to be more than a couple sentences), please explain why this student or group deserves this award.
 What constitutes "excellence" in terms of your seminar and discipline and why is this project exemplary?
 How did the student(s) show a commitment to the process of the project's development, such as making revisions or adjustments based on feedback or demonstrating significant growth and learning?
 To what extent did the student(s) take advantage of your mentoring and guidance throughout the project process?

 - Nominated Project (Attachment or URL)